YanaSn0/AutoHotkey/README.md

 Scolling while active and button released will increase or deacrease till get to 0 then stop if in mode 2.

-Auto Scoll Mode: Wheel click while holding right.
+Auto Scoll Mode: Wheel click while holding left.
 Mode 1 stops when release button, mode 2 doesn't, any button to stop.

 Side button 1: Ditto Clipboard manager.